Wizzeman/-pro-Shape-management/README.md

 # -Pro-shape-management
-It is a management program for practicing classes and inheritance and abstract class and method
+It is a management program for practicing classes and inheritance, abstract class and method